SesethuPotye/Data-Governance/CHAPTER 3.md

 Involved in monitoring is the data produced by the thing being evaluated.
 It’s also the data that is produced as a product of monitoring.
 For example, the deviation from the expected result.

+# Data from Monitoring Drives Insights and Actions

+* Monitoring collects data on various aspects (e.g., smartphone battery life, employee activity, production line health).
+* This data is used for:
+  * Reports (providing summaries)
+  * Real-time systems (offering up-to-date information)
+  * Dashboards (visualizing key metrics)
+* Monitoring helps convert data into actionable insights to guide decision-making.

+# Data: The Binding Tissue of Measurement and Monitoring

+* Measurement and monitoring are closely linked.
+You can only monitor what you measure.
+* Data acts as a connective tissue, tying different business functions together.
+* This interdependence requires careful oversight and controls due to:
+  * Different teams responsible for measurement, monitoring, reporting, and taking action.
+  * Stakeholders with varying permissions.

+# Monitoring Data Quality

+* Data monitoring goes beyond just tracking performance.
+It also ensures data quality for its intended purpose.
+* This requires:
+  * Processes to manage data quality
+  * Technologies to support data monitoring
+  * Benchmarks to define quality expectations
+* Data quality monitoring involves setting metrics (e.g., completeness, accuracy) and continuously measuring results.

+Overall, data monitoring plays a crucial role in collecting valuable data, transforming it into insights, and ensuring data quality for informed decision-making.
+It highlights the interconnectedness of various business functions through data.

+By continuously monitoring the quality of the data in your organization, opportunities and issues may be revealed in a timely manner.
+Then, if deemed appropriate, actions can be prioritized.

+# INSIGHT MANAGEMENT

+# Data: The Fuel for Business Insights

+* Data is the foundation for many business functions, especially decision-making.
+* Business insights are essentially valuable information derived from data analysis.

+# Beyond Data Collection: The Need for Insight Management

+* Simply gathering data isn't enough.
+It needs proper management to generate insights.
+* Insight management ensures data is utilized effectively to produce valuable insights.

+# The Insight Management Process

+# Data Gathering and Analysis:

+* Data is collected from various sources based on a deep understanding of the organization's information needs and data value.
+* Analysts must also be aware of information flow within the organization and who needs access to it.

+# Data Analytics:

+  * The collected data is interpreted to uncover its meaning and implications.

+# Communication of Findings:

+  * Insights are communicated effectively, considering different audiences and their needs.
+  * Communication methods can vary (e.g., executive summaries for some, detailed reports for others).

+# Measuring Success: Actionable Insights

+* Effective insight communication empowers recipients to make decisions aligned with organizational goals.

+In essence, insight management is a process that transforms raw data into actionable insights through careful data gathering, analysis, and communication, ultimately driving better decision-making within an organization.

+# REPORTING

+* Reports: A Core Business Function: Creating, using, and acting on reports are fundamental activities in any organization.
+Some consider them the backbone of every business, emphasizing their significance.

+* Structured Communication: Reports present data and information in a structured format, ranging from summaries to detailed breakdowns.
+The content depends on the audience and purpose (e.g., expenditure report listing departmental costs).

+* Visuals for Clarity: Including visuals like charts is common.
+Charts act as a form of data storytelling, making information easier to understand, especially in today's complex business environment.
+Data storytelling is becoming a crucial business skill.

+*Report Structure: Reports often include findings, a summary, and sometimes recommendations.

+In essence, reports are a structured way to communicate data and information, aiding comprehension and driving action based on the insights they provide.

+# Reports: Communicating Data and Information for Action

+* Reports are presentations of data and information about various aspects of an organization, either online or physical (written documents).
+* Examples include sales reports or presentations on company plans.
+* Reports can be delivered in various formats (written, verbal, video), with the focus being on achieving their objective.
+* The target audience and purpose of the report determine its content and format.

+# The Power of Reports: Enabling Informed Decisions

+* A major purpose of reporting is to improve decision-making.
+* By providing the right information, in the right format, and at the right time, reports empower leaders to:
+  * Make better decisions
+  * Solve problems more effectively
+  * Communicate plans and policies clearly

+# Beyond Information: The Importance of Action

+* While reports offer valuable information, they don't guarantee good decision-making.

+* Having knowledge is not the same as making the right choices at the right time.

+In short, reports are a crucial communication tool in organizations.
+They present data and information in a way that is tailored to a specific audience and purpose, ultimately aiming to empower leaders with the knowledge they need to make informed decisions and take action.